roman-milk/roman-milk.github.io/dianes-diaries.md

+===

- ****** Diane's Diaries ****** byJust_Plain_Bob© I looked over and saw Amos, the colored janitor watching.
+I looked over and saw Amos, the colored janitor watching.
 I'd never had a black cock before so I waved him over and told him to take it out.
 I opened my mouth and he put it in.
 I was a little disappointed.
 I'd always heard that black men had large cocks, but Amos's cock wasn't any bigger that Rich's and it didn't taste any different than a white cock.
 Rich came in me and then I had Amos take his place.
 He didn't fuck any different than a white man either.
 There was a puddle of cum on hubby's desk when I got up and I thought of leaving it there so hubby could look at it and wonder what it was, but decided not too.
 I gave Amos some tongue and made him promise that what we did would be our secret and that maybe some day we could do it again.

  When I got home hubby was in the basement working on one of his woodworking projects and I did a quick clean up job and then hubby and I went to bed and made love.
 I just love giving hubby used pussy and kissing him after I've had some other man's cock in my mouth and swallowed his cum.
 I'm just such a bad little slut."